 His usage of the piano in particular was revolutionary, his music seeming to largely avoid the percussive tendencies of the instrument in favour of weaving strands together to create flowing waves or delicate flourishes.
 His music genuinely painted pictures in a way which had not been done before, though those pictures were not so much rigorously programmatic as evocative allowing the imagination of the listener to fill in the story.

 Debussy's new impressionist style translated well into his orchestral music where the additional colours available gave more freedom of expression.
 Among these orchestral works you will find "La Mer" and "Prélude à l'Après-Midi d'un Faune" and also his opera "Pelléas et Mélisande".
 His well-known piano music includes sets of "Images", "Préludes" and "Études", the "Suite Bergamesque" and "Children's Corner".
 The latter work was dedicated to his only child Claude-Emma who died aged 14.
-The Golliwog's Cakewalk is the final piece from this suite and clearly influenced by ragtime music as popularised by composers such as Scott Joplin.
+This Suite has 6 movements in total, No.1 called Doctor Gradus ad Parnassum (we also have Easier and Harder arrangements for a range of instruments on mfiles) and No.6 called Cakewalk which is clearly influenced by ragtime music as popularised by composers such as Scott Joplin.
 Undoubtedly one of his most popular piano pieces is the evocative Clair de Lune which comes from his "Suite Bergamasque".
 On mfiles you will also find the First Arabesque for piano from his collection of two called "Deux Arabesque".

 Debussy's novel methods were to have a great lasting influence on the direction of 20th Century music.
 Many later French composers were to follow and adapt his lead including Maurice Ravel and "Les Six".